 Bookland EAN Barcode

-The barcodes found on the back of books are called Bookland EAN or EAN-13 bar code symbols.
+The barcodes found on the back of books are called Bookland EAN or EAN-13 barcode symbols.
 The EAN barcode is created from the ISBN for the book.
-Although the EAN barcode is much like that used for general retail merchandise, the numbering system used to generate the bar code for books is different.
+Although the EAN barcode is much like those for retail merchandise, the numbering system used to generate barcodes for books is different.

 Example: ISBN-10 10 digits: 1234567890

 Now reads as ISBN-13 / EAN: 978-1-234567-89-7

 An added 5-digit section to the EAN code is often used to designate a price.
 If the price is less than $100.00, the number starts with a number “5” to designate US currency.

 Here are a couple examples: